UNStats/covid-19-response/content/useful-links/international-organisations-resources.md

 - [Compilation of CPI in times of COVID-19](https://statswiki.unece.org/display/CCD2/Compilation+of+CPI+in+times+of+COVID-19)
-  - Overview of general challenges and recommendations on how to ensure the production of the Consumer Price Index (CPI), as well as guidance notes by Eurostat and IMF that provide more detailed recommendations for continuing compilation of the CPI.
+  - Overview of general challenges and recommendations on how to ensure the production of the Consumer Price Index (CPI), as well as guidance notes by Eurostat and the International Monetary Fund (IMF) that provide more detailed recommendations for continuing compilation of the CPI.
 The website also hosts a discussion forum for experts to share questions, experiences and good practices.

 ### United Nations Economic Commission for Latin America and the Caribbean (UN ECLAC)